imrisa/data_analysis/README.md

 #### Making a prediction and evaluate
  - Root Mean Squared Error (RMSE): 0.48990401421032537
-  - The square root of MSE, indicating the model's average error in the same units as the target variable (avg_rating)
+  - The square root of MSE, indicating the model's average error in the same units as the target variable (avg_rating) if RMSE is 0.2 - 0.5, it shows accurately predict the data, however my scatter plot doesn't look like each dot spreads away to predict the rate accurately.
+This is because this recipe data has more rate 5 than rate 1 and it led to have the nutrition more on the higher rate.